baconcheese113/lib-roadrunner-trial/README.md

 ## Setup

-Grab the latest .zip Release from https://github.com/sys-bio/roadrunner/releases and extract it to `externals/libroadrunner`
+Grab the latest .zip **Debug** from https://github.com/sys-bio/roadrunner/releases and extract it to `externals/libroadrunner`

 ## Build and run